Upper James Street (Hamilton, Ontario): Westend incline railway

 James Street, at the base of the Niagara Escarpment was the site of the city's first Incline railway (1892–1932).
 Back then, the incline railway on James Street was known as the Hamilton & Barton Incline Railway.
 It connected to present day Upper James Street.
 The city's second Incline railway on Wentworth Street South, (1895–1936), was known as the Eastend Incline Railway but was often called, The Mount Hamilton Incline Railway.
 The Eastend Incline on Wentworth Street was electrically operated and the Westend Incline on James Street depended on steam for its power.

 In 1924, following the city's booming development in the east, there was some serious discussion regarding the addition of a third incline railway.
 The two locations considered at the time were Sherman Avenue or Ottawa Street South.
 The population of Hamilton Mountain at the time was 6,000.

 In 1929, the city's brochures were using the motto, "The City Beautiful and Hub of Canadian Highways" as well as "The City of Opportunity".
 In regards to the incline railways, the brochures go on to boast, "There is no finer view anywhere on the North American continent than the panorama to be seen from the Hamilton mountain.
 The city below, the blue waters of Hamilton harbour and Lake Ontario.
 In the background, flanked on the east by the famous Niagara Fruit District and on the west by the beautiful Dundas Valley and a range of hills, combine to make a picture no artist could paint.
 There are several roads leading up to the summit and you can drive upon "high", but if you want to enjoy a unique experience and give the family a thrill, drive your car onto one of the Incline Railways and you will have something to tell the folks about when you go back home."

-Construction began on November 1890 with the clearing of the right of way between James Street South and the Caledonia Road near the site of the Mountain View Hotel.
+Construction began in November 1890 with the clearing of the right of way between James Street South and the Caledonia Road near the site of the Mountain View Hotel.
 The double tracks were 700 feet in length on a grade of 31% to overcome the 195-foot rise of the escarpment.
 Over half the line was supported on trestles which, at their maximum, held the 36-foot-long cars 50 feet above the ground.
 Stationary engines drew the cars to the top using steel cables.

 Opened June 11, 1892, it was heavily used by residents and tourists alike.
 The 75-second ride provided a convenient link between the city and Barton Township for both pedestrian and horse-drawn traffic.
 Improved mountain access roads and the rise in popularity of motorized traffic caused a steadily declining numbers of customers.
 The line ceased operation on December 26, 1931.

 The abandoned rails and equipment were removed during World War II and the right of way came under the jurisdiction of the Hamilton Parks Board.